Skip to content

 Here's something most fabricators won't tell you: not everything labeled quartzite is true quartzite.
 I've seen plenty of softer stones get mislabeled at other shops.

 True quartzite won't etch from acids.
-If you're unsure, ask for an acid test.
-A drop of lemon juice on true quartzite won't react.
+A drop of lemon juice on real quartzite won't react.
+If it does, you're looking at a softer stone like dolomite or marble regardless of the label.

 ✦ Price Point